GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-07-19 02:42:09 IST
+This content is dynamically generated in Indian Time (IST): 2024-07-19 02:54:31 IST

 Current Weather in Coimbatore:
-Temperature: 22.18 °C
+Temperature: 22.88 °C
-Condition: overcast clouds
+Condition: mist